PokeVengers/PokeMMO-Data-Gen/README.md

         "new_feature": "example_value", // Add a new feature
         // Update a nested value (evolution_chain -> chain -> evolves_to -> species -> name)
         "evolution_chain.chain.evolves_to.0.species.name": "ivysaur-updated",
-        // Add a new move
+        // Add a new move (Note that moves shouldn't be added this way but used as an example.)
         "moves_add": [
             {
                 "id": 500,